Finance and housing

 Please note that it is not possible to view your future accommodation before signing your rental agreement.
 However, Fontys guarantees minimum quality standards for all accommodation.

-- Fill in and send the accommodation form before the deadline: Fall semester 15 June, Spring semester 8 December.
+- Fill in and send the accommodation form to email@example.com before the deadline: Fall semester 15 June, Spring semester 8 December.

-- You will receive detailed information about the housing agency 4 weeks before start of study at the latest.
+- The accommodation officer sends detailed information about the housing agency 3 weeks before start of study at the latest.

-- Transfer the required amount of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)
+- Transfer two months of rent + deposit before arrival to housing agency (no payment = no entrance accommodation, but still the obligation to close rental contract)

 - Accommodation is available on the agreed date.

-- You are obliged to accept and pay for the offered room for the whole period.
-For bachelor students this means one academic year, for exchange student one (or two) semester(s).
+- You are obliged to accept and pay for the offered room for the whole rental period.
+Please keep this in mind prior to signing the rental contract.

-- Fontys can only guarantee housing for a limited number of students.
+- Fontys only has a limited number of student housing through housing agencies available.
 Therefore, we strongly recommend that you keep on trying to find a room yourself and start your search process well in time

 As Fontys cooperates with a number of different housing agencies and as each party has different standards, the student rooms available vary widely in terms of appearance, size and rental fees.
 Although it is not possible for students to select the rooms and/or rental fees of their preference, all accommodation arranged by Fontys satisfies the minimum Quality standards of the accommodation.
 However, stay on the safe side and count on a rental fee of € 450 per month!